-The facility has provided the last three years' worth of PREA aggregated data in their annual reports.
-The 2023 PREA annual report contains comparisons of the current year's data and corrective actions from the previous two years' assessment of the agency's progress.
-In addition, the facility has provided copies of their agency's last three years' worth of BJS Survey of Sexual Victimization forms provided to the Department of Justice.
+The facility has provided the last four years' worth of PREA aggregated data in their annual reports.
+The 2024 PREA annual report contains comparisons of the current year's data and corrective actions from the previous four years' assessment of the agency's progress.
+In addition, the facility has provided copies of their agency's last ten years' worth of BJS Survey of Sexual Victimization forms provided to the Department of Justice.
 The agency collects all the data from each correctional facility in order to develop the agency's annual report.
-This includes the Lawrenceville Correctional Center which is the only correctional facility that is privately contracted to hold DOC inmates in the state of Virginia.
-However, effective August 2024, the Lawrenceville Correctional Center is now being operated by VADOC staff.

 The evidence collected for this provision shows that the agency has procedures in place to obtain incident-based and aggregated data from every private facility with which it contracts for the confinement of its inmates.
 Therefore, through written policy and document review, the facility has demonstrated that it meets this provision.

-VADOC PREA Operating Procedure 038.3 states in part that; "Upon request, all such data from the previous calendar year will be provided to the Department of Justice no later than June 30."

-The facility has provided copies of their agency's last eight years' worth of BJS Survey of Sexual Victimization forms provided to the Department of Justice.
+115.87 Provision (f) VADOC PREA Operating Procedure 038.3 states in part that; "Upon request, all such data from the previous calendar year will be provided to the Department of Justice no later than June 30."
+The facility has provided copies of their agency's last ten years' of BJS Survey of Sexual Victimization forms provided to the Department of Justice.
 The evidence collected for this provision shows that the agency has procedures in place to submit their annual SSV report to the Department of Justice.
 Therefore, through written policy and document review, the facility has demonstrated that it meets this provision.

-Based upon the review and analysis of all the available evidence, the PREA Auditor has determined that the facility is fully compliant with this standard requiring Data Collection.
+Conclusion: Based upon the review and analysis of all the available evidence, the PREA Auditor has determined that the facility is fully compliant with this standard requiring Data Collection.

 115.88 Data review for corrective action

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

 The PREA Auditor gathered, analyzed, and retained the following evidence related to this standard:

+Documents:

-- a) VADOC PREA Operating Procedure 038.3
+a) VADOC PREA Operating Procedure 038.3

-- b) Copies of the VADOC 2014 thru 2023 PREA Annual Reports
+b) Copies of the VADOC 2014 through 2024 PREA Annual Reports

-- c) The VADOC Official Website
+c) The VADOC Official Website

+Interviews:

-- 1) Interview with Agency Head
+1) Interview with Agency Head

-- 2) Interview with PREA Coordinator
+2) Interview with PREA Coordinator

-- 3) Interview with PREA Compliance Manager
+3) Interview with PREA Compliance Manager

+Observations made during the on-site audit and document review.